ICanBoogie/ICanBoogie/README.md

 # ICanBoogie

-__ICanBoogie__ is a high-performance object-oriented framework for PHP 5.3+.
+__ICanBoogie__ is a high-performance framework for PHP 5.3+.
 It is written with speed, flexibility and lightness in mind.
 ICanBoogie doesn't try to be an all-in-one do-it-all solution but provides the essential classes and logic to build web applications.

-ICanBoogie packages offers the following features: Prototypes, ActiveRecords, Internationalization, Modules, a RESTful API, Request/Dispatch/Response, Operations, Events, Hooks, Sessions, Routes, Caching and more.
+ICanBoogie packages offers the following features: Prototypes, ActiveRecords, Internationalization, Modules, a RESTful API, Request/Dispatch/Response/Rescue, Operations, Events, Hooks, Sessions, Routes, Caching and more.

 Together with [Brickrouge](http://brickrouge.org) and Patron, ICanBoogie is one of the components that make the CMS [Icybee](http://icybee.org).
 You might want to check these